-ABOUT THE SANCTUARY AND THE WILD HORSE ISSUES
+ABOUT THE SANCTUARY AND THE WILD HORSE and burro ISSUES

-Skydog Sanctuary has locations in Malibu and Calabasas California as well as our 9000 acre ranch near Bend Oregon.
+Skydog Sanctuary has locations in Malibu and Mariposa California as well as our 9000 acre ranch near Bend Oregon.

-Sky Dog Ranch is a forever home for wild mustangs who have ended up in horrible and dangerous situations - at kill pens, at auctions, in unloving homes where they have often been starved and neglected.
+Skydog Ranch is a forever home for wild mustangs and burros who have ended up in horrible and dangerous situations - at kill pens, at auctions, in unloving homes where they have often been starved and neglected.
 The horses here represent so many different aspects of the mustang issue, once rounded up by the Bureau of Land Management only to slip through the cracks and end up without the most basic care and affection.

 WHY WE NEED SANCTUARIES LIKE SKYDOG

 We do not eat horses - they are our friends and are classified as companion animals, not livestock, for that reason.
-However hundreds of thousands of them, including mustangs, are ending up on dinner plates in foreign countries and we want to bring awareness to that fact and ultimately change the law to stop horses being shipped to slaughter by lobbying our Government to pass the SAFE Act.
+However hundreds of thousands of them, including mustangs, are ending up on dinner plates in foreign countries and we want to bring awareness to that fact and ultimately change the law to stop horses and donkeys being shipped to slaughter by lobbying our Government to pass the SAFE Act.
 This would prevent the shipping of equines across our borders to be killed for their meat.